cznewt/home-assistant-exporter/README.md

 # Home Assistant Exporter for Prometheus

-Metrics exporter providing diagnostic metrics from Home Assistant.
+Metrics exporter providing [Home Assistant](https://www.home-assistant.io/) diagnostic metrics.

 ## Motivation

-* Home Assistant Prometheus intergation exposes only entity metrics with no correlation to the devices
+* Home Assistant [Prometheus intergation](https://www.home-assistant.io/integrations/prometheus/) exposes only entity metrics with no correlation to the devices
 * Home Assistant metrics endpoint requires API token which makes it impossible to use with automated Service Discovery
 * Home Assistant does no provide low-level details for devices